 Pre-purchase survey leads to turnkey replacement to aid property sale.

-The Installation took 4 days to complete.
+The Installation took 4 days start to finish.
 The system was installed under a Building Control notice and the discharge met the Environment Agency’s General Binding Rules.
 All the electrical wiring was carried out by qualified electrician with provision of Electrical Completion Certificate.

-A final documents pack was sent following the successful installation including but limited to:
+A final documents pack was sent following the successful installation including:

 - As built drawing showing position of all equipment installed